Nil-Store/nil-store/metaspec.md

     1.  **Path Selection:** Clients use the Oracle to select the fastest 'k' providers.
     2.  **Fraud Prevention:** The Oracle verifies that bandwidth receipts are genuine (verifying RTT > network floor), preventing Sybil self-dealing.

-## 5. Economic Model (Dual-Token)
+## 5. Economic Model ($STOR‑Only)

-NilStore employs a dual-token economy to decouple long-term security incentives from short-term utility incentives.
+NilStore employs a unified token economy ($STOR) to align long-term security incentives with network utility.

 ### 5.1 $STOR (Staking and Capacity Token)